carpit680/10xCode/README.md

 5. Any GUI application can then directly be run using the terminal.

-## Method2: Development Container for ROS 2 via RDP (Tested on x86-64 Ubuntu 22.04 and arm64 M2 Mac)
+## Method2: Docker Container for ROS2 with GUI via RDP (Tested on x86-64 Ubuntu 22.04 and arm64 M2 Mac)
 This Dockerfile is designed to create a Docker container for ROS 2 Humble and includes the following main packages preinstalled.

 - ROS2 Humble